Config Scrapyard

 - You can choose a file to edit in

-neovimfrom thefzfmenu, and after you quit, you'll be in the same directory as the selected file.
+neovimfrom thefzfmenu, and after you quit, you'll be in the same directory as the selected file. - The file

 { MODKEY|ShiftMask, XK_e, spawn, SHCMD("st -t \"Select file to edit in Neovim\" sh -c 'fl=$(find ~ -type f | fzf); cd \"${fl%/*}\"; nvim \"$fl\"; exec $SHELL'") },